 The trading price of our Class A common stock has been and may continue to be volatile and fluctuate substantially.
 The trading price of our Class A common stock depends on a number of factors, including those described in this "Risk Factors" section, many of which are beyond our control and may not be related to our operating performance.
-Factors that could cause fluctuations in the trading price of our Class A common stock include: changes in the operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; sales of shares of our Class A common stock by us or our stockholders; adverse changes to recommendations regarding our stock by covering securities analysts; failure of securities analysts to maintain coverage of us, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; announcements by us or our competitors of new products; the public's reaction to our issuances of earnings guidance or other public announcements and filing; real or perceived inaccuracies in our key metrics; actions of an activist stockholder; actual or anticipated changes in our operating results or fluctuations in our operating results or developments in our business, our competitors' businesses, or the competitive landscape generally; litigation involving us or investigations by regulators into our operations or those of our competitors; developments or disputes concerning our proprietary rights; announced or completed acquisitions of businesses or technologies by us or our competitors; new laws or regulations or new interpretations of existing laws or regulations applicable to our business; changes in accounting standards, policies, or guidelines; any significant change in our management; changes in the automobile industry; public health emergencies, such as the COVID-19 pandemic; and general economic conditions.
+Factors that could cause fluctuations in the trading price of our Class A common stock include changes in the operating performance and stock market valuations of other technology companies generally, or those in our industry in particular; sales of shares of our Class A common stock by us or our stockholders; adverse changes to recommendations regarding our stock by covering securities analysts; failure of securities analysts to maintain coverage of us, changes in financial estimates by any securities analysts who follow us, or our failure to meet these estimates or the expectations of investors; announcements by us or our competitors of new products; the public's reaction to our issuances of earnings guidance or other public announcements and fillings; real or perceived inaccuracies in our key metrics; actions of an activist stockholder; actual or anticipated changes or fluctuations in our operating results or developments in our business, our competitors' businesses, or the competitive landscape generally; litigation involving us or investigations by regulators into our operations or those of our competitors; developments or disputes concerning our proprietary rights; announced or completed acquisitions of businesses or technologies by us or our competitors; new laws or regulations or new interpretations of existing laws or regulations applicable to our business; changes in accounting standards, policies, or guidelines; any significant change in our management; changes in the automobile industry; public health emergencies; and general economic conditions.

-We cannot guarantee that the Share Repurchase Program will be fully implemented or that it will enhance stockholder value, and share repurchases could affect the price of our Class A common stock.
+We cannot guarantee that our share repurchase programs will be fully implemented or that they will enhance stockholder value, and share repurchases could affect the price of our Class A common stock.

-In December 2022 our Board of Directors authorized the Share Repurchase Program pursuant to which we may, from time to time, purchase shares of our Class A common stock for an aggregate purchase price not to exceed \$250.0 million, with an expiration date of December 31, 2023.
-Share repurchases under the Share Repurchase Program may be made through a variety of methods, and are subject to market and business conditions, levels of available liquidity, cash requirements for other purposes, regulatory, and other relevant factors.
+From time to time our Board of Directors authorizes share repurchase programs, including the Share Repurchase Program and the 2024 Share Repurchase Program, or the Repurchase Programs.
+Share repurchases under the Repurchase Programs may be made through a variety of methods, and are subject to market and business conditions, levels of available liquidity, cash requirements for other purposes, regulatory, and other relevant factors.
 The timing, pricing, and size of share repurchases will depend on a number of factors, including price, corporate and regulatory requirements, and general market and economic conditions.
-The Share Repurchase Program does not obligate us to repurchase any minimum dollar amount or number of shares, and the Share Repurchase Program may be modified, suspended, or discontinued by our Board of Directors at any time, which may result in a decrease in the price of our Class A common stock.
+The Repurchase Programs do not obligate us to repurchase any minimum dollar amount or number of shares, and may be modified, suspended, or discontinued by our Board of Directors at any time, which may result in a decrease in the price of our Class A common stock.